jonathondawes/Auto-XP/README.md

 ## Requirements

-- Foundry VTT version 10 or higher
+- Foundry VTT version 10 or higher (verified for version 13)
 - A game system that uses the standard XP system (D&D 5e, Pathfinder, etc.)

 ## License